Divyaravi17/Ensembling-Heart_failure_prediction/README.md

   --> Soft Voting Classifier - Instead of selecting the value, it checks for probabilities (the one with higher probablitiy is chosen).

+#### Random Forest - technique of Bagging using Row Sampling with Replacement
+#### Extra Trees Classifier - technique of Bagging but using Row Sampling without Replacement

+### 2. Boosting

 ### a) Input